ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 ## Rationale for Tools Choice

 Awk is familiar, concise, fast, and expressive – especially for text processing applications.
-I also wanted to see how far can I go with awk -- and boy did I go far!
+Syntax of awk programs is known to be terse and hard to read by some accounts.
+I have taken special care to make the programs as readable as possible.
+I also wanted to see how far can I go with awk (and boy did I go far!).
 Alternative tools such as modern Python libraries have sometimes scaling limitations, portability concerns and learning curve.
 Some are still evolving.
 Swift is used simply because I was familiar with it and confident that it will scale well in this case.

 # Data